 Infants can get it from eating dirt, as well as from certain foods that are not dangers to children over one year old or to adults.
 Those foods are on the list, in their own section.

-Fortunately for humans, C. botulinum needs oxygen to grow, and doesn’t like acid.
+Fortunately for humans, C. botulinum needs a near-oxygen-free environment to grow, and doesn’t like acid.
 Air and acids such as vinegar, lemon and lime juice help to keep us safe from food-borne botulism.

 That’s one reason people preserve foods by pickling them in vinegar.